Frequently Asked Questions

 Q. Do I need to remove my watch and jewellery?
 Yes, it is advisable to remove your watch and as much jewellery as you can, especially anything metal from sensitive areas, as it will get hot and can burn.
 Likewise, avoid swimwear with metal clasps for the same reason.
 We don't have secure storage spaces, so bear this in mind when removing jewellery and watches.
 It's best to leave what you can at home or locked in your car.

 Q. What is your cancellation policy?
-You can cancel any communal booking up to 24-hours before your session, either for a full refund, or to reschedule your appointment free of charge.
+You can cancel any communal booking up to 12-hours before your session, either for a full refund (minus the platform booking fee), or to reschedule your appointment free of charge.
 Private bookings can be cancelled up to 48-hours prior to your session.
-If you need to cancel within these periods you will be charged.
+If you need to cancel within these periods you will not be eligible for a refund.

-Q. Where is the sauna located, and is there parking?
-Embers @Weston is situated right on Marine Lake Plaza, Weston-Super-Mare, with a view over the water.
-There is no parking onsite, but there is plenty of street parking nearby.
-Embers @The Lake is situated on the edge of the swimming lake at the old Cromhall Quarry site, and there is ample free parking there.
+Q. Where is the sauna located, and is there parking? embers @THE LAKE is situated on the edge of the swimming lake at the old Cromhall Quarry site, and there is ample free parking there.

 Q. Do you close in bad weather?
 We are open throughout the year, and in (nearly) all weathers!
-However if a big storm comes in then we may need to cancel your booking, as storm surges can mean the sauna would be underwater!
-High winds can also make the sauna dangerous to use.
+However if a big storm comes in then we may need to cancel your booking, as high winds and lightning can make the sauna dangerous to use.
 We will contact you as soon as we can if we need to change your booking because of weather warnings.
 We will not cancel if the weather is forecast to be wet, but please come prepared as we have little shelter from the rain.
 However don't be put off by the rain - after a hot and steamy sauna session, a cooling rain can be just the ticket!

 Q. Can anyone use the sauna?
 The lower age limit for the majority of our sessions is 16 years old.
 However we plan to offer specific family sessions where users as young as 13 years old can use the sauna, as long as they are accompanied by an adult in a 1:1 ratio.
-People with underlying health conditions should seek medical advice before booking with us - this includes if you are pregnant.
+People with underlying health conditions such as high blood pressure or heart conditions should seek medical advice before booking with us - this includes if you are pregnant.
 People suspected of being under the use of alcohol or drugs will not be permitted to use the sauna, even if they have booked, and refunds will not be given in this instance.
 Please see our waiver for full terms and conditions.

 Q. What happens if I start to feel unwell in the sauna?
 If you feel unwell at any point during your session please leave the sauna immediately and sit down outside.
 Inform your sauna host that you are feeling unwell and make sure you have some water to drink.
 Light-headedness will generally pass quickly when you cool off and rehydrate.